Coreyish/readmetimesaver-/README.md

 # readmetimesaver-
 This progect is still in the work.

-App needs to be work on more, When the app is ran, has errors.
+the app needs to be work on more, When the app is ran, it has errors.
-Need to work errors to get the app work properly.
+I need to work on errors to get the app work properly.